 We intend to continue developing new financial products that address a broader set of consumer needs over time.
-We believe that significant growth opportunities exist to apply our evolving technology to additional segments of credit, such as auto loans, student loans, credit cards, point-of-sale loans, and home equity lines of credit.
+We recently announced our entry into the auto lending market and we believe that significant growth opportunities exist to apply our evolving technology to additional segments of credit, such as student loans, credit cards, point-of-sale loans, and home equity lines of credit.
 In addition, we aim to serve a broader role of technology enablement for banks, which we believe will seek more comprehensive technology solutions from their suppliers.
 For example, we intend to offer an application programming interface product to banks that would allow them to utilize our AI underwriting models to support their loan origination process for personal, auto, and student loans.
 We will incur expenses and opportunity cost to develop and launch these products.
 Their monetization prospects are uncertain, and costs associated with developing and marketing new products might not be recovered, which could weigh on our top-line growth and profitability.